canro91/canro91.github.io/_posts/2021-02-10-DecoratorPattern.md

 Voilà!
 That's how we can implement the Decorator pattern to retry API calls.
 We can also use the decorator pattern to bring logging or caching to our services.
 Check how you can use the Decorator pattern to [add a Redis caching layer with ASP.NET Core]({% post_url 2020-06-29-HowToAddACacheLayer %}).

 For more real-world examples, check my post on [Primitive Obsession]({% post_url 2020-12-10-PrimitiveObsession %}).
-That's about Stripe too.
+That's about handling Stripe currency units.
 If you want my take on another pattern, check my post about the [Pipeline pattern]({% post_url 2020-02-14-PipelinePattern %}).

 _Happy coding!_